 - In a large mixing bowl, combine all the meat and mix until combined.

-- In a smaller bowl, rip bread slices into ½ in pieces and top with milk and combine to wet bread.
+- In a smaller bowl, rip bread slices into ½" pieces.
+Top with milk and combine to wet bread.
 Allow bread to set for 5 minutes.

 - Add mixture to meat along with remaining ingredients and combine until well mixed.